 As we build all of these communities within the school district, I also want to tie the schools more closely to the greater South Whidbey community.
 We have such a vibrant community of craftspeople, artists, musicians, scholars, and experts that it’s a shame we don’t connect our students with them more often.
 When I was at school here, we did a great job of bringing in volunteers, connecting with local businesses, getting students out into the community, and making sure that we were a part of the South End.

-These communities can not only enrich education, but also make schools safer, more equitable places for our children to grow and learn.
+These communities can build a sense of belonging that not only enriches education, but also makes schools safer, more equitable places for our children to grow and learn.